 These are to be supported by three mechanisms: decentralisation (what under Labour used to be called ‘double devolution’), increased transparency (largely of information relating to public service performance, enabling individuals to hold them to account) and finance (the pre-announced Big Society Bank, connecting deposits from dormant bank accounts to private capital).

 In pointing to concrete examples of Big Society in action there was little new by way of example: the local take-over of parks and post offices, community energy generation and holding the local police to account were all mentioned.

 But to push the policy further four ‘vanguard communities’ have voluntarily come forward to test these proposals – Liverpool, Eden Valley, Sutton and Windsor and Maidenhead will each receive support from officials at the Department for Communities and Local Government and resources for a community organiser on the ground.

 “What do you want to do?”

 “How can we stop stopping you?”

 Whilst we wait for those answers (and the government’s responses) we can at least reflect upon what we do know: much of the tone of the Big Society is not new in policy terms – the Labour Government pioneered projects around asset transfer, participatory budgeting and community empowerment.

 What does appear new however is the Coalition’s desire to take these discussions outside the fixed structures of Local Government partnerships and to invite solutions direct from individuals and consortia at the grassroots.
 Whether this takes us more towards the community spirit of Brookside Close or a Dragon’s Den style competition for social ideas remains to be seen.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.